ganassini/cache-analytics/README.md

 ![Experiment 4 GO](experiment-4/images/go_plot_4.png)

 ## Bonus Experiment
-The bonus experiment show how the addition of an unified L2 cache compare with the addition of a split L2 cache
+The bonus experiment show how the addition of an unified L2 cache compare with the addition of a split L2 cache.

 ### GCC
 ![Bonus Experiment GCC](experiment-bonus/images/gcc_plot.png)